mendix/docs/content/howto/front-end/customize-styling-new.md

 With the modular structure of the styling of Mendix app, the styling files are placed in different folders.
 Studio (Pro) automatically combines the files to a single output (stylesheet for web and javascript for native) which is used by the app in the browser or on the device.
 The following sections describe in more detail how this is done.

 ### 7.1.
 Web apps

-Studio (pro) combines the different `.scss` files in a certain order and compiles the SASS into CSS which is used in the browser.
+Studio (Pro) combines the different `.scss` files in a certain order and compiles the SASS into CSS which is used in the browser.
 The compiled output and necessary resources are saved in a folder named `theme-cache`.

+{{% alert type="info" %}}
-Note: The content of this folder is regenerated regularly (e.g. when opening the project or pressing F4) and therefore should not be changed manually.
+The content of this folder is regenerated regularly (e.g. when opening the project or pressing F4) and therefore should not be changed manually.
 Also note, that the `theme-cache` folder is included when uploading your project to Teamserver.
 It is required to see the correct styling in Studio, which is why it's strongly recommended to commit any changes when the styling has changed.
+{{% /alert %}}

-The compilation of the .scss files is done in the following order:
+The compilation of the `.scss` files is done in the following order:

 1. All `main.css` files from the `themesource` folders of Market Place modules, in alphabetical order of the names of the modules
 2. All `main.css` files from the `themesource` folders of user modules, ordered as in Studio Pro
 3. Custom variables from theme folder (`theme/web/custom-variables.scss`)
 4. `main.scss` from theme folder (`theme/web/main.scss`)

-If there are errors during the SASS compilation, these will be shown in Studio pro in a popup.
-This error gives hints on what went wrong and should be fixed.
+If there are errors during the SASS compilation, these will be shown in Studio Pro in a pop-up.
+This error gives hints on what went wrong and what should be fixed.

 [!!!
 TODO This will no longer be an error but consistency warning... this will need to change at some point.]